ExtensionEngine/tech-guide/recipes/automated-testing.md

 - Test function or class method with multiple input-output permutations

 #### When **not** to use
-- To test unit that integrates different application layers, such as persistence layer (database) or HTTP layer (see "Integration Tests")
+- To test unit that integrates different application layers, such as persistence layer (database) or HTTP layer (see "Integration Tests") or performs disk I/O or communicates with external system

 #### Best practices
 - Unit tests should execute fast (<50ms)